Aidan-Pugh/BIOINF_EARLY_METAZOA_PROJECT_CODE/02-Phylogenetic construction/03-Constructing backbone tree/README.md

-# All files necessary to construct a constraint backbone tree, with the fianl constraint tree included
+# All files necessary to construct a constraint backbone tree, with the final constraint tree included

 ### Scripts:
 - 01_Extract_orders.py: Searches the fasta file that will be used in the constrained analysis and creates a .txt file containing all the orders